kennyg37/AgMo-mono/frontend/README.md

 └── App.tsx            # Main application component
 ```

-## WebSocket Events
+## WebSocket Events (Currently Unavailable)

-The frontend listens for these events from the simulation:
+The frontend was designed to listen for these events from the simulation:

 - `drone_update`: Drone position, rotation, velocity updates
 - `plants_update`: Plant health status updates
 - `camera_feed`: Base64 encoded camera images
 - `simulation_state`: Running/paused state and step count

-The frontend emits these events:
+The frontend was designed to emit these events:

 - `start_simulation`: Start the simulation
 - `pause_simulation`: Pause the simulation
 - `reset_simulation`: Reset the simulation to initial state

+**Note**: Simulation functionality is currently unavailable and will be restored in a future update.